nextflow-io/nextflow/docs/operator.md

 *Returns: queue channel*

-The `collectFile` operator allows you to gather the items emitted by a channel and save them to one or more files.
+The `collectFile` operator allows you to gather the items emitted by a channel and save them to one or more files, maintaining the order of the files.
 The operator returns a new channel that emits the collected file(s).

 In the simplest case, just specify the name of a file where the entries have to be stored.
 For example: